The Chair Doctor of Grand Junction doesn't offer this service anymore, but here is information for you.

 Gloss finishes are more expensive than either satin or flat for several reasons.
 One is that every tiny little defect shows up, so all of them have to be removed.
 Two is that extra rubbing and polishing is needed to raise the sheen to a gloss.
 If a very smooth (filled-pore or 'no grain') appearance is desired, that requires pore fillers and other work and is even more expensive.
-Pianos, for instance, can cost up to $1,000.00 a foot (a 9 foot concert grand can cost about $9,000.00 to refinish this way) because of the amount of work involved in refinishing.
+Pianos, for instance, can cost up to $1,000.00 a foot (a 9 foot concert grand can cost about $9,000.00 as of 2010 to refinish this way) because of the amount of work involved in refinishing.

 There are basically two types of stain - pigmented and dye.
 Pigmented stain has little bits of, well, dirt in it to make the color.
 Dye is clear (no pigment).
 Some people think that pigment obscures the grain, which is partially true.
 But we happen to think that the pigments help enhance the depth of the finished work and help to bring out contrasts in the grain.
 It also seems to be more compatible with the patina of older wood.
 Dyes make for a more clear and even look, but they can also obscure the wood if they are in high concentration.